RobbieLD/github-portfolio/README.md

 3. Install all the npm packages with `npm install`
 4. Create the `src/assets/config.json` based on the `config.json.sample` file.
 Details on how to set it up are in the config section below.
 5. Run up the deverlopment server to test your changes by running `npm run serve`
-6. Once you're happy with the look of your profile create a distribution using the command `npm build`
+6. Once you're happy with the look of your profile create a distribution using the command `npm run build`
 7. All the files you need are in the `dist` directory.
 Simply deploy them with [GitHub Pages](https://pages.github.com/).
 8. Optional: Buy a domain (such as a [.dev](https://domains.google/tld/dev/) one) and point it at your new profile site.